qxxst/hybrid-perk-deck/README.md

 3. Extract the zipped folder and move the `hybrid_perk_deck` folder to your PAYDAY The Heist\mods folder.
 4. Make sure the module is enabled in your mod manager settings.
 ## Design
-The issue with the original versions of these mods is that they used the exact same numbers from the *PAYDAY 2* Perk Decks without proper adjustments, resulting in them being disproportionately stronger and often trivializing gameplay in PD:TH.
+The issue with the original versions of the Perk Deck mods is that they used the exact same numbers from the *PAYDAY 2* Perk Decks without proper adjustments, resulting in them being disproportionately stronger and often trivializing gameplay in PD:TH.
 ### Muscle
 Previously, the Muscle perk deck gave each individual shot from firearms a 35% chance to make nearby enemies surrender.
 Both other users of the mod and myself found this rate to be absurdly high - especially with automatic weapons and/or weapons with a high rate of fire - so I reduced it to 0.2%.
 I also lowered its effective range.